 His many accolades and shining results are evidence of Peter’s expertise.

 The eyelid surgery is ambulatory, so patients return home the day of the surgery.
-After 5 days, the sutures are removed, and any swelling will quickly subside.
+After 7 to 10 days, the sutures are removed, and any swelling will quickly subside.
 The swelling usually dissipates completely 2 weeks after the Blepharoplasty.
 Patients typically return to work a week after the surgery.

 The average price for eyelid surgery, or Blepharoplasty, is around $4,000 for upper eyelid surgery and $5,000 for lower eyelid surgery.
 Most Plastic Surgeons will bundle upper and lower eyelid surgery for a discounted price.